 The first area of the fortress contains an exhibition explaining the origins of Abu Dhabi and the history of its people.
 There are a variety of artefacts, including those used in agriculture, fishing and pearling.
 Interactive and immersive experiences, including a small sound and light show in one of the towers, add to the overall atmosphere and experience.

 As you move through the museum space, there is more information about the people of Abu Dhabi and their rulers, the Al Nayhan family.
 The last main exhibition space containing interactive screens featuring pictures and maps of the city, demonstrates how the city has changed and developed over the years.

 Across the courtyard, the porticoed area of the site feels more like a living museum with exhibitions directly related to the function of each room.
-Bedrooms contain beds and wardrobes and other contemporary items, whereas sitting rooms contain traditional majlis sofas, braziers and coffee pots.
+Bedrooms contain beds, wardrobes, and other contemporary items, whereas sitting rooms contain traditional majlis sofas, braziers and coffee pots.

-Some of the rooms include hands-on activities and information boards about different aspects of life in the palace as well as audio-visual elements and hands-on activities.
+Some of the rooms include hands-on activities, information boards about different aspects of life in the palace, audio-visual elements, and hands-on activities.